-- 10. Building: front, rear and sides.
-The front of a building is the facade most nearly parallel and nearest to the front lot line.
-The rear of a building is the facade opposite the front.
-Sides of a building are the facades between the front and rear. - 11.
 Building: height.
 The height of a building is the vertical distance from the average grade of the ground level adjoining the front of the building to the highest point of the roof surface for a flat roof, to the deck line for mansard roofs, and to the mean height level between eaves and ridge for gable, hip, and gambrel roofs.

-- 12. Building official.
-The person duly appointed by the city administrator and confirmed by the city council to be the chief administrator of this ordinance. - 13.
+Building official.
+The person duly appointed by the city administrator and confirmed by the city council to be the chief administrator of this ordinance.

 Building/zoning permit.
-A permit issued under Article 7 for new construction, and/or alteration of a building, and/or change in use without additional construction or alteration. - 14.
+A permit issued under Article 7 for new construction, and/or alteration of a building, and/or change in use without additional construction or alteration.

 Build-to zone.
-An area of a specified depth, parallel to and touching a specified lot line or other setback line, within which the building façade shall be placed and may vary within the zone in order to encourage design flexibility. - 15.
+An area of a specified depth, parallel to and touching a specified lot line or other setback line, within which the building façade shall be placed and may vary within the zone in order to encourage design flexibility.

 Business services uses.
-Establishments providing services principally to other businesses, such as: photocopying and printing; photo finishing; business equipment and furniture rental and leasing; computer and telephone sales, software and support: advertising, mailing, marketing and promotions; business or office incubator; co-working center; and similar uses as determined by the approval authority.
+Establishments providing services principally to other businesses, such as: photocopying and printing; photo finishing; business equipment and furniture rental and leasing; computer and telephone sales, software and support; advertising, mailing, marketing and promotions; business or office incubator; coworking center; and similar uses as determined by the approval authority.